circuitsandcode/AdventOfCode/2015/Frink/README.md

 These are the daily solutions to the Advent of Code puzzles using the programming language [Frink](https://frinklang.org/).

-To execute Frink programs, you will need the Frink.jar file which and Java Virtual Machine.
+To execute Frink programs, you will need the Frink.jar file (available from Frink's website) which runs on the Java Virtual Machine.
 Full instructions are available on the [Running Frink](https://frinklang.org/#RunningFrink) chapter of the documentation.

 Frink is created by Alan Eliasen.